-Seen from above, the old town of Split appears like a rectangular box in which someone has placed buildings, streets and markets.
-Two of the markets in the citadel are large and, starting with the Middle Ages, had a key role in the history of the city, called Spalato in Italian, Narodni trg.
-The People’s Square, simply Pjaca for the locals, is mentioned already in the 13th century and has a number of superb gothic buildings.
-A bit further on, at the entrance in the citadel, lies Trg Braće Radić, called Voćni trg by the locals, meaning fruit market, in remembrance of her old, colourful role.
-Just outside the medieval walls there is the third great square, Republic Square.
-Newer, its architecture reminds one of the Venetian San Marco.
-It was built in a historicist style in the middle of the 19th century, in order to show that Split, long under Venetian rule, carries on the tradition.
-There are beautiful squares, each with a marked individuality, but the oldest and most interesting of the Split squares is by far Trg Peristril, smaller, yet seen by the locals as the historical heart of the area.
+From a bird’s eye view, the old town of Split resembles a rectangular box into which someone has placed buildings, streets, and markets.
+Beginning in the Middle Ages, two of the larger markets in this citadel played a key role in the history of the city, Narodni Trg, or Spalato in Italian.
+The People’s Square, called simply Pjaca by the locals, was first mentioned in the 13thcentury, and has a number of superb Gothic buildings.
+A bit further on, at the entrance to the citadel, lies Trg Braće Radić, called Voćni Trg by the locals, meaning “fruit market,” in reference to its earlier, colourful identity.
+Just outside the medieval walls is a third great square, Republic Square.
+Its more recent architecture reminds one of Venice’s San Marco.
+It was built in the mid-19th century, in a historicist style, demonstrating that Split, long under Venetian rule, still carries on this tradition.
+These are beautiful squares, each with its own marked individuality, but the oldest and most interesting of the Split squares by far is Trg Peristril, which is smaller, yet considered by locals to be the historical heart of this area.
 Its history is special.
-In the beginning, the square was the interior courtyard of the palace built for the Roman emperor Diocletian in 305, on a huge, 300 square meter surface.
-In fact, half of the old city of Split lies within the palace walls, the best preserved Roman palace to survive to our time.
-After the Romans abandoned it, it will remain uninhabited for centuries, until the people of Salona take refuge from the Slavs, turning the former palace into a settlement.
-And a settlement it shall remain henceforth.
-John of Ravenna, the first local archbishop, decides the transformation of Diocletian’s mausoleum into a church.
-It is the moment when the palace courtyard officially becomes the cathedral square, with all the functions of a medieval square.
-Changes take place, but some features are kept, including the red porphyry columns.
+Originally, this square served as the interior courtyard of a palace built for the Roman emperor Diocletian in 305, across a huge surface measuring 300 square meters.
+In fact, half of the old city of Split lies within the palace walls, the most well-preserved Roman palace today.
+After the Romans abandoned it, it remained uninhabited for centuries, until the people of Salona used it when taking refuge from the Slavs, turning this former palace into their settlement.
+And a settlement it shall remain.
+John of Ravenna, the first local archbishop, oversaw the transformation of the Diocletian mausoleum into a church.
+This was the moment when the palace courtyard officially became the Cathedral square, with all of the functions of a medieval square.
+Changes were made to it, but some features were kept, including its red porphyry columns.